-Somewhere to visit in December… Sant Vicens
+Noël in Sant Vicens

-Initially, Sant Vicens was a 18th century farmhouse, surrounded by vines, in an area which was later to become Saint Gaudérique.
+Initially, Sant Vicens was an 18th century farmhouse, surrounded by vines, in an area which was later to become Saint Gaudérique.
 During the occupation, in 1942, several ceramists left the potteries of Sevres to search for a place in the unoccupied zone to carry on their works.

 Many local artists, joined in, and the farmhouse cellar, which consists of two rows of large oak casks, was transformed into a gallery for ceramics.
 In 1950, Jean Lurçat (1892 – 1966), French artist noted as a renovator of contemporary tapestry, came to Sant Vicens.
-Attracted by the quality of the pottery, he was followed over the years by Salvador Dali, Pablo Picasso, Charles Trénet, Yehudi Menhuin,……

 |More info www.santvicens.fr|

 Open from Saturday 27th December every day From 10h to 12h and 14h to 19h (closed Sunday and Monday morning , and 25 December